 - A conservation-oriented built environment: Buildings and infrastructure that reduce carbon emissions minimize consumption of scarce natural resources and yield financial savings for private households and public taxpayers.

 - Green market development: Market innovations, from energy supply to waste management to food systems, that unleash new opportunities for economic development while preserving the environment and providing key resources to communities hampered by disinvestment.

-The RFP for systemic change is now accepting online proposals.
-Proposals are due May 1.
+The RFP for systemic change initiatives is released every March.
+Proposals are due at the beginning of May.
 Grant awards will be decided in September.

 These are initiatives that are locally driven and implemented, typically by municipalities, community-based organizations and nonprofits with local technical assistance programs that result in tangible sustainable development outcomes in a community or neighborhood.
 Community-based projects typically pursue at least one of the following outcomes:

 - Well-planned places: Policy plans, development provisions and design guidelines that connect and integrate a street, neighborhood or community rather than isolate, sever, congest and pollute them.

 - Informed and engaged stakeholders: Initiatives that engage and educate diverse local stakeholders, allowing for an inclusive, transparent planning and development process.

 - Impactful programs: Local program implementation that reflects the sustainable development goals of the community or region.

 The RFP for community-based projects is released every November.
 Proposals are due at the beginning of January.
 Grant awards will be decided in May.